R0NAM1/zemond/SETUP.md

 7. We now need to build the base Docker Container that will host the camera, this can be done by running 'docker build . --tag zemond/cameramain:v1.0'

-8. We also need to use a STUN server for client connectivity, APT has a coturn package you can use, whichever way you decide to implement a STUN server or a TURN server, you need to set it in two places: app.py and webrtc-client.js
+8. We also need to use a STUN server for client connectivity, APT has a coturn package you can use, whichever way you decide to implement a STUN server or a TURN server, you need to set it in two places: python/webrtc.py and python/static/js/stunServer.js
 In both search for the string 'nvr.internal.my.domain' and set it to your specific STUN server.

+9. Replace app.secret_key = 'IShouldBeUnique!' to a randomly generated string, use openssl as such:
+'openssl rand -hex 40', using 40 characters to be more unique

+Remember, YOU are responsible for the Operating System Security, Network Security and ALL attack vectors.
+Dosen't matter how well a program is made if you don't secure any path to it.
+Security is layed.

 # TODO

+Figure out systemd process, make install script for that.

 To test the server, run 'python3 app.py'